"Picturesque Countryside

 He built a small balcony on the upper floor with a pulley in its roof.
 This arrangement allowed him to hoist sacks of grain from a wagon parked on the ground to the first floor so it could be poured through a trap-door into the hopper of the millwheel below.
 Other objects could also be lifted up to any floor in the same way.

 He put in a water-powered generator and used the power for lights.
 He connected a power take-off shaft from the millwheel to a machine outside for flaying grain, and to a small sawmill.
 In the picture below the millstone in the foreground was for animal feed, while the larger stone to the left was for grinding bread-flour.
 There was a trap-door above the hopper for pouring in grain.
 The large belt was for lifting the upper stone for maintenance.
-At the other end of the room he had a woodworking shop and a small forge for making horse-shoes.
+At the other end of the room he had a woodworking shop and a small forge for making horse-shoes and repair parts.

-Picture of the actual interior of
+This is a picture of the actual interior of

 the Boulaide Mill.
 All this equipment